MrFey/GeoIP/README.md

 geoip is a simple command line tool that uses ipinfo.io's public API to get informations on public IP address.
-Basically geoip retrieves localisations informations.
+Basically geoip retrieves localisation informations.

 This is Open source code feel free to modify and distribute it since you don't disturb ipinfo.io.

-NB: This is not a ipinfo.io tool geoip just uses their API.
+NB: This is not a ipinfo.io tool.
+GeoIP just uses their API.